-Anne had been a strict dieter since college.
-Maggie is a yoga teacher and considers herself a healthy eater.
-Sherrie prides herself on her macrobiotic diet and low body fat.
-All of these women have something in common.
-All of them came to the YinOva Center because they were having trouble getting pregnant.
-Each of these women considered themselves to be a healthy eater and each of them was not getting enough fat to make the hormones necessary to conceive.
+Imani* had been a strict dieter since college.
+Georgie* is a yoga teacher and considers themselves a healthy eater.
+Anne* prides themselves on their macrobiotic diet and low body fat.
+All of these patients have something in common: all of them came to the Yinova Center because they were having trouble getting pregnant.
+Each of these people considered themselves to be a healthy eater and each of them was not getting enough fat to make the hormones necessary to conceive.

 As obesity has swept the nation, Americans have got the message that fat is bad but the truth is that whilst saturated fats may harm your heart and trans fats should be eliminated from your diet altogether, healthy fats are vital for your overall wellness as well as your fertility and you do need some dietary fat to make hormones, fight inflammation and facilitate ovulation.
 I regularly see patients who aren’t eating enough fat and are confused about which fats are bad for them and which fats could be helping them.

 First, let’s talk about the bad guys.
 Saturated fats in large quantities are not a good idea.
 These fats, which are found in animal products, can contribute to insulin resistance, endometriosis, and PCOS.
-However you don’t need to eliminate them altogether.
-The kind of animal products that contain saturated fats also contain cholesterol and although cholesterol gets a bad rap you do need some to to make reproductive hormones.
-So by all means have sensible quantities of fats from animal origin such as a full fat yogurt, eggs or some grass fed beef.
+However, you don’t need to eliminate them altogether.
+The kind of animal products that contain saturated fats also contain cholesterol and although cholesterol gets a bad rep, you do need some to make reproductive hormones.
+So, by all means, have sensible quantities of fats from animal origin such as full-fat yogurt, eggs, or some grass-fed beef.

 You can eliminate trans fats altogether.
 They offer no health benefits and can cause ovulatory dysfunction and poor hormone balance.
 A large, long-term study by researchers at Harvard Medical School found that women** who regularly consumed trans fats were 70% less likely to conceive than women** who did not.
 The good news is that if you are eating only fresh, whole natural foods, you don’t need to worry about trans fats because they are only found in processed foods.
 So avoid commercially made baked goods, frozen meals and the biggest transgressor of all, stick margarine.
 Avoid foods which say they contain “partially hydrogenated vegetable oil” as this means that they contain trans fats.

 Having pruned some of the less healthy fats from your diet you now have room for some beneficial fat.
-Polyunsaturated fats are considered to be the “good fats”.
+Polyunsaturated fats are considered to be “good fats.”
 They help reduce blood cholesterol and some of them such as omega 3 fatty acids have a host of benefits such as reducing inflammation and lowering blood pressure.
-They have also been shown to improve mood and at the YinOva Center we prescribe omega 3 supplements to people who are depressed or anxious.
+They have also been shown to improve mood and at the Yinova Center, we prescribe omega 3 supplements to people who are depressed or anxious.

-Omega 3 fatty acids are found in fatty fish such as salmon, herring, sardines and mackerel and also in walnuts and flax seeds.
+Omega 3 fatty acids are found in fatty fish such as salmon, herring, sardines, and mackerel and also in walnuts and flax seeds.
 Eggs also contain omega 3 especially eggs that are from chickens that have been fed greens rather than corn.
-Grass-fed, as opposed to, grain-fed beef also contains omega 3 fatty acids as do dairy products from grass fed cows.
-They have a broad range of fertility benefits including increasing blood flow to the uterus which can help with implantation and thus a health pregnancy.
+Grass-fed, as opposed to, grain-fed beef also contains omega 3 fatty acids as do dairy products from grass-fed cows.
+They have a broad range of fertility benefits including increased blood flow to the uterus which can help with implantation and thus a health pregnancy.

 Omega 9 is found in olive oil (extra virgin or virgin), olives, avocados, almonds, peanuts, sesame oil, pecans, pistachio nuts, cashews, hazelnuts and macadamia nuts.

-At the YinOva Center we suggest that women trying to conceive take an essential fatty acid supplement and we have one available in the office for you.
+At the Yinova Center we suggest that people trying to conceive take an essential fatty acid supplement and we have one available you.
 If you buy your EFA supplement from a health food store check that it has been tested for mercury and other contaminants.

 - Special attention should be paid to essential fatty acids and you should consider taking a supplement that contains omega 3 from a reputable company.